Careca: Style of play

+— —Diego Maradona, on his partnership with Careca.

 Careca is regarded as one of the greatest strikers in the history of Brazilian football.
 He was a prolific, fast, opportunistic, and powerful striker, with excellent technique and great striking ability.
 Despite being right-footed, he was also capable of scoring with his left foot, and he was known for his ability to score goals off-balance from angled shots even when running with the ball.
 Careca was also good in the air, and he had an excellent positional sense, which along with his intelligence, sense of space, and attacking movement, made him known for frequently being in the right position at the right time in the penalty area.
 Although he was usually deployed as a striker, he was also capable of playing in deeper positions, as a creative forward, due to his ability to play off of his teammates and provide them with assists, as well as his tendency to make attacking runs starting from outside the area in order to create space for other players.
 After scoring a goal, Careca often celebrated by mimicking an aeroplane's wings with his arms outstretched.